Diseases, Internal Parasites and Deworming, Shelter and Rescue Resources

 Puppies affected with Crypto exhibit most clinical issues just before moving to a new home.
 Clinical signs of Crypto include a neurological component, along with drooling and diarrhea.
 Dogs might also suffer from lack of appetite, weakness and lethargy.

 The disease progresses from normal to death very quickly.
-We know that 10 Crypto organisms can cause infection, so the thousands of Cryptosporidium shed in feces is quite infective to litter mates.
+We know that it only takes 10 Crypto organisms can cause infection, so the thousands of Cryptosporidium shed in feces is quite infective to litter mates.

 How to Tell If Your Dog Has Cryptosporidium